Flux (metabolism)

-Flux, or metabolic flux is the rate of turnover of molecules through a metabolic pathway.
+In biochemistry, metabolic flux (often referred to as flux) is the rate of turnover of molecules through a metabolic pathway.
 Flux is regulated by the enzymes involved in a pathway.
 Within cells, regulation of flux is vital for all metabolic pathways to regulate the pathway's activity under different conditions.
 Flux is therefore of great interest in metabolic network modelling, where it is analysed via flux balance analysis and metabolic control analysis.

 In this manner, flux is the movement of matter through metabolic networks that are connected by metabolites and cofactors, and is therefore a way of describing the activity of the metabolic network as a whole using a single characteristic.